Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 We've now got like seven, eight, nine anomalies about this thing.

-I think that's if you try and push people away from scrutiny and diminish them and sort of demean them when there's clear clear data points which would support scrutiny, then that's odd, isn't it?
+If you try and push people away from scrutiny and diminish them and sort of demean them when there's clear data points which would support scrutiny, then that's odd, isn't it?

 It's odd behaviour.

-That's the sort of argument that um Professor Loeb talks about.
+That's the sort of argument that Professor Loeb talks about.

-He says, Look, remember Galileo when he said, Look, there's moons around Jupiter, and the prevailing wisdom of the time said, No, they can't be.
+He says, look, remember Galileo when he said, look, there's moons around Jupiter.

 You're under arrest now.

-It's like, no, but it's just look through my just look through the lenses I've got here, they're right there, and they're like, No, it can't be.
+It's like, no, but it's, just look through my, just look through the lenses I've got here.

-I mean, quite a few years back, when was it, 2014 or something, we actually were able to put a very small satellite around a comet, 67P, and uh even a very s the Rosetta mission, and even put a very small land of the surface of a comet.
+I mean, quite a few years back, when was it, 2014 or something, we actually were able to put a very small satellite around a comet, 67P, and even a very, the Rosetta mission, and even put a very small lander philae on the surface of a comet.

-Um he actually Sort of toppled over it, it was a little bit of a failure, although we still did get some images um from that.
+He actually sort of toppled over and it was a little bit of a failure, although we still did get some images from that.

-Um so we do know uh the point is is that we've lived with comets for hundreds of years, like even in the Bay or Tapestry, the Halley comet is there, and the the the Chinese were interested in comets for centuries and centuries and centuries, millennia even.
+Like even in the Bay Your Tapestry, the Halley Comet is there, and the Chinese were interested in comets for centuries and centuries and centuries, millennia even.

 But for other people as well, like Professor Loeb, doesn't seem to fit the definition of it.